Chevinjeon/TwitterClone/README.md

 ![thumbnail](https://github.com/Chevinjeon/TwitterClone/assets/109643560/bdf7c576-360d-4500-bb69-e75b22627c29)

 With Twitter's recent rebranding to X, this platform now has the largest user base ever for limitless interactivity.
 In homage to the iconic bird, I ventured to construct my own social network.
 Armed with Android development and the elegance of Kotlin, I harnessed the Firebase APIs as the backbone of my network's infrastructure.
-This enabled seamless user management, encompassing the realms of login and signout functionalities, user profiles, the orchestration of tweets and retweets, home activities, and fragment screens.
-My creation encompasses a plethora of typical Twitter features, including tweets, hashtags, likes, retweets, follows, and news feeds, all seamlessly interwoven into the fabric of my digital masterpiece.
+This enabled seamless user management, login and signout functionalities, user profiles, tweets and retweets, home activities, and fragment screens.

 **The UI of the app has been updated in v2 according to the UI of Twitter's Android app v7.24.1**